bluehalo/phx-tools/CONTRIBUTING.md

 1. Run `yarn prettier`.
 This formats code so we won't need any debates on style.
 2. Run `yarn lint` and fix any issues that arise.
 Prettier should prevent a lot of these but there are still things ESLint can catch that prettier won't fix.
 3. Run `yarn test`.
 Make sure your package's test's passes.
 Try to get your code coverage as close as possible to 100%.
 We are sticklers for having useful tests.
+100% is sometimes a false sense of security so while we like to see it, we would rather see use case driven testing.